 Allow comments.
 Even the negative ones.
 A good philosophy for comments is to encourage thoughtful discussion, debate and differing viewpoints, with the understanding that all comments made must be civil, respectful, and appropriate for your audience.
 If comments are lewd, libelous, incite violence or are otherwise hurtful or hateful speech directed at either individuals or groups, CUI employees who serve as account administrators reserve the right to delete such comments.
 Look to the CUI Social Media Response Procedure for guidance.

 Section 3 - Getting Started

 Launching a new CUI social media network is a team effort and the Social Media Manager is here to guide you through the process.

-- Meet with the Social Media Manager for social media training and to sign CUI’s Social Media Policy Agreement.
+- Meet with the Social Media Manager for CUI Social Media Policy training.